 “Chicago dance music fans will be treated to an immersive journey at ARC, with curated production elements and art to guide them between each of the four immersive stage environments,” reads the official release.
 “Spanish party outfit Elrow will make its return to ARC, again announcing its presence at the festival as its only stage takeover of the year.”

-In addition to local music artists, the festival organizers will incorporate a range of Chicago-based arts organizations and culinary partners to ensure the festival is a reflection of the city’s diversity.
-“It’s a festival by Chicago for Chicago.”
-More details about the festival will be released as it draws nearer but organizers have also confirmed afterparties will take place across the city at leading Chicago venues like Radius and Prysm.
+In addition to local music artists, the festival organizers will incorporate a range of Chicago-based arts organizations and culinary partners to ensure the festival, which is “a festival by Chicago for Chicago”, is a reflection of the city’s diversity.

 According to organizers, during the festival weekend there will also again be various intimate after-parties across partner venues like RADIUS, PRYSM, Concord Music Hall, and many more to be announced.

 General tickets are on sale now at arcmusicfestival.com.